MazeTon/MazeTon.github.io/README.md

   - Items appear in mazes larger than 10×10.
   - Positioned away from the start and finish to encourage exploration.

-### Fair Play Enforcement

-- **Anti-Cheat Measures**:
-  - Minimum completion time is enforced based on the shortest possible path.
-  - Players completing mazes suspiciously fast are temporarily blocked.
-- **Penalty System**:
-  - First offense results in a 1-hour block.
-  - Subsequent offenses double the block duration, up to 24 hours.

 ## 🚀 Getting Started

 ### Prerequisites

 - **Node.js** and **npm**: To run and build the project locally.
 - **AWS Account**: For deploying backend services.
-- **Telegram Bot Token**: To integrate with the Telegram WebApp API.
+- **Telegram Bot Token**: To integrate with the Telegram Mini App API.

 ### Installation